Circadian Rhythm and Sleep

 Do you have trouble recalling names and dates?
 Your circadian rhythm also influences how you learn, remember, and retrieve information.
 The hippocampus, which plays a major role in learning and memory, can integrate circadian information in many ways.
 Processes such as synaptic remodeling and neurogenesis, for example, take input from the circadian system.

 When your circadian rhythm is in sync, you anticipate changes and form associations with stimuli in your environment, then respond accordingly.
 Sometimes, however, you feel “off” and exercise poor judgment and decision making skills.
 Why?
 Your brain wasn’t able to retrieve the needed information effectively.
-It’s likely these moments coincide with an unbalanced circadian rhythm.
+Circadian rhythm science suggests it’s likely these moments coincide with an unbalanced circadian rhythm.

 Circadian Rhythm and Cellular Repair